Implementation of WHS ministers’ agreed response to the Review of the model WHS laws

 In May 2021, Ministers responsible for work health and safety (WHS) from the Commonwealth and each state and territory considered the response to the Review of the model WHS laws in the Decision Regulatory Impact Statement.

 WHS ministers agreed that 35 of the Review recommendations would be implemented and that 4 recommendations were either out of scope or that the status quo should remain.
-28 of the agreed recommendations have been completed.
-The remaining 7 agreed recommendations are well progressed.
+All of the agreed recommendations have been completed.

-The details of their implementation are set out in the tables below including an implementation status update & indicative timing for the remaining 7 agreed recommendations.
+The details of their implementation are set out in the table below

 Completed